 Wyoming County is a year-round destination for outdoor enthusiasts with miles of trails and rivers as well as Letchworth State Park, the “Grand Canyon of the East.”
 Agriculture is the county’s primary industry, and it’s a leader in dairy and maple production.
 The region’s abundant natural resources also support green energy technologies as well as advanced manufacturing and precision agriculture. www.gowyomingcountyny.com

 Back in the 1800s, the Erie Canal was a thriving waterway connecting the Great Lakes to New York City.
 The canal’s western terminus in Buffalo made the city a hub of commercial activity.
-Today, this same area—now known as Canalside—has been rediscovered (literally, as the terminus was buried for decades) and revitalized.
-Canalside has quickly become a waterfront destination, with daily free and low-cost events, from craft beer tastings to waterside yoga classes.
-In summer, you’ll find people picnicking and playing games on the rolling lawns; kayaking, paddle-boarding, and sailing in the surrounding waterways; and enjoying evening concerts, fireworks, and cultural events.
-And if you think things slow down in winter, think again; the canal becomes an urban outdoor ice skating (and ice bike) rink filled with people day and night.
+Today, this same area — now known as Canalside — has been rediscovered (literally, as the terminus was buried for decades) and revitalized.
+Canalside has quickly become a year-round waterfront destination, with daily free and low-cost events, from craft beer tastings to waterside yoga classes.
+Explore & More (the Ralph C. Wilson Children’s Museum), the Buffalo Heritage Carousel, the Longshed, and casual restaurants make this a family-friendly stop.
+In summer, you’ll find people kayaking, paddle-boarding, and sailing in the surrounding waterways; and enjoying evening concerts, fireworks, and cultural events.
+And if you think things slow down in winter, think again; the canal becomes an urban outdoor ice skating (and ice biking) rink filled with people day and night.

 Just steps from Canalside is the Central Business District, which is home to several of Buffalo’s largest private- and public-sector employers.
 You’ll find beautiful architecture throughout, such as Buffalo’s Art Deco-era City Hall, the Ellicott Square Building, and the Guaranty Building, designed by Louis Sullivan, known as the father of modern American architecture.
-Many of the district’s historic buildings are now residential and mixed-use properties, including the Hotel at The Lafayette (designed by Louise Bethune, the nation’s first female architect).
+Many of the district’s historic buildings are now residential and mixed-use properties, including the Hotel at The Lafayette (designed by Louise Bethune, the nation’s first female architect), and Seneca One, Buffalo’s tallest building that is now a bustling technology hub.

-Eclectic and energetic, Allentown is known for its art, music, and food venues as well as its charming historic homes.
+Eclectic and energetic, Allentown is known for its art, music, popular LGBTQIA+ bars, and top-notch restaurants, as well as its charming historic homes.
 One of Buffalo’s best-loved events, the Allentown Art Festival, is held each June, while Allentown’s art gallery walk, known as “First Fridays,” has grown into a popular monthly event.
 In addition, Allentown is home to the Theatre of Youth in the historic Allendale Theater and the Theodore Roosevelt Inaugural Site.
-At the foot of Allen Street stands the brand-new University at Buffalo Jacobs School of Medicine and Biomedical Sciences—an anchor to the sprawling and innovative Buffalo Niagara Medical Campus.
+At the foot of Allen Street stands the brand-new University at Buffalo Jacobs School of Medicine and Biomedical Sciences — an anchor to the sprawling and innovative Buffalo Niagara Medical Campus.

 Black Rock is located along the Black Rock Canal and was an independent and bustling waterfront town before incorporation with Buffalo in 1853.
 Riverside is just past Black Rock, where the canal meets the Niagara River.
-These abutting neighborhoods include families who have called them home for generations and newcomers discovering this affordable area’s proximity to waterfront bike paths and greenways, including Riverside Park, designed by renowned landscape architect Frederick Law Olmsted’s firm.
+These abutting neighborhoods include both families who have called them home for generations, and newcomers — many immigrants and refugees, whom Buffalo welcomes.
+They all enjoy this affordable area’s proximity to waterfront bike paths and greenways, including Riverside Park, designed by renowned landscape architect Frederick Law Olmsted’s firm.
 Niagara Street is experiencing a renaissance of its own with new mixed-use building renovations, loft apartments, breweries, and restaurants.

-The Delaware District centers on Delaware Avenue, with beautiful mansions dating back to the late-nineteenth and early-twentieth centuries.
-At its core is Delaware Park, the centerpiece of landscape architect Frederick Law Olmsted’s Buffalo Parks System (he also designed New York City’s park system).
-This area encompasses the city’s Museum District, with the Burchfield Penney Art Center, the Albright-Knox Art Gallery, and the Buffalo History Museum.
-Other amenities such as Hoyt Lake in Delaware Park, historic and beautiful Forest Lawn Cemetery, and the Buffalo Zoo make this a popular area.
+The Delaware District centers on Delaware Avenue, with stately mansions dating back to the late-nineteenth and early-twentieth centuries.
+At its core is Delaware Park, the centerpiece of landscape architect Frederick Law Olmsted’s Buffalo Parks System.
+This area encompasses the city’s Museum District, with the Burchfield Penney Art Center, the Buffalo History Museum, and the Albright-Knox Art Gallery, currently undergoing a $168M expansion and slated to reopen as the Buffalo AKG Art Museum.
+Other attractions such as Hoyt Lake, historic and serene Forest Lawn Cemetery, and the Buffalo Zoo make this a popular area.

-Nearly 200 shopping, arts, dining, and leisure destinations fill the storefronts and make this area a residential and entertainment favorite.
-Highlighted as one of America’s “most livable neighborhoods” by the American Planning Association, EV’s beautiful housing, year-round farmers’ market, “pocket parks” and parkways, and miles of bike lanes make it easy and fun to live and play here.
-Within or near this neighborhood—which also borders Delaware Park and the Museum District—are several colleges, including Buffalo State College (State University of New York), Medaille College, and Canisius College.
+Nearly 200 shopping, arts, dining, and leisure destinations fill the storefronts, and make this area a residential and entertainment favorite.
+Highlighted as one of America’s “most livable neighborhoods” by the American Planning Association, the EV offers diverse living options, including many Victorian and Queen Anne–style single-family homes.
+A seasonal farmers’ market, pocket parks, parkways, and miles of bike lanes make it easy and fun to live and play here.
+Within or near this neighborhood — which also borders Delaware Park and the Museum District — are several colleges, including Buffalo State College (State University of New York), and Medaille College.

-The vibrant and growing neighborhood known as Larkinville is favored by people of all ages who attend its many restaurants, bars, concerts, and events.
+The vibrant neighborhood known as Larkinville is favored by people of all ages who live here and attend its many restaurants, breweries, bars, concerts, and events.
 It centers on the historic and redeveloped Larkin Terminal Warehouse, now called Larkin at Exchange, and several other large-scale industrial buildings are under renovation as mixed-use and residential properties.

-With Hertel Avenue at its heart and Delaware Park and the Buffalo Zoo within an easy walk or bike ride, North Buffalo is a perennial favorite for its wonderful mix of Buffalo restaurant and bar mainstays as well as a vibrant retail hub with an eclectic mix of antiques, clothing, furniture stores, and ethnic markets.
+With Hertel Avenue at its heart and Delaware Park and the Buffalo Zoo within an easy walk or bike ride, North Buffalo is a perennial favorite.
+It boasts a mix of Buffalo restaurant and bar mainstays, as well as an active retail hub.
+The eclectic mix of antiques, clothing and furniture stores, art galleries, spas, coffee shops and ethnic markets keep it ever-appealing.
 This neighborhood is also home to the historic North Park Theater, a much-loved and gorgeously restored 1920s movie theater.